-Minoru Mochizuki (1907-2003) was a Japanese martial artist who founded the Yoseikan dojo.
+Minoru Mochizuki (1907-2003) a Japanese martial artist who founded Yoseikan dojo.
 He was ranked 10th dan Aikido (IMAF), 9th dan jujutsu, 8th dan iaido, 8th dan judo, 8th dan kobudo, 5th dan kendo, 5th dan karate, and 5th dan jojutsu.

 Minoru Mochizuki believed that the martial arts were distorted by focusing on separate disciplines and transformation them into sports.

 He gathered major techniques of Japanese martial tradition into a single clear structure.
 He led the development of his system in Shizuoka, Japan, where his Yoseikan dojo was visited by martial arts practitioners from all over the world.

 His art is practiced in about 30 countries around the world, and the organization continues to grow and expand to more countries each year.

 He died in Aix-en-Provence, France.